Spark plug: History

 In 1860 Étienne Lenoir used an electric spark plug in his gas engine, the first internal combustion piston engine.
 Lenoir is generally credited with the invention of the spark plug.

 Early patents for spark plugs included those by Nikola Tesla (in for an ignition timing system, 1898), Frederick Richard Simms (GB 24859/1898, 1898) and Robert Bosch (GB 26907/1898).

-Only the invention of the first commercially viable high-voltage spark plug as part of a magneto-based ignition system by Robert Bosch's engineer Gottlob Honold in 1902 made possible the development of the spark-ignition engine.
+In 1902, Robert Bosch's engineer Gottlob Honold invented the first commercially viable high-voltage spark plug as part of a magneto-based ignition system.
+This finally made possible the development of the spark-ignition engine.
 Subsequent manufacturing improvements can be credited to Albert Champion, to the Lodge brothers, sons of Sir Oliver Lodge, who developed and manufactured their father's idea and also to Kenelm Lee Guinness, of the Guinness brewing family, who developed the KLG brand.

 Helen Blair Bartlett played a vital role in making the insulator in 1930.